 Also, you get to remain in your home even while receiving monthly payments.
 Other solutions for retirement funding often require that you sell your home in order to downsize or relocate to an area where you can live more cheaply.

-So if money is the primary concern, a reverse mortgage may be for you as a Bloomfield HIlls homeowner.
+So if money is the primary concern, a reverse mortgage may be for you as a Metro Detroit Michigan homeowner.

 Who Shouldn’t Get a Reverse Mortgage